 - why some people may have care and support needs that make it difficult for them to protect themselves from abuse and neglect

 - information guides written to improve public knowledge on the different types of risks faced by adults with care and support needs in Surrey.

-Safeguarding children and young people is everyone's responsibility.
-To find out more information and advice visit the Surrey Safeguarding Children Partnership website.
+To find out more information and advice about safeguarding children visit the Surrey Safeguarding Children Partnership website.

-- For more information on how to play your part in helping to tackle the terrorist threat facing the UK click here to visit the Let's Talk About It website or go to the Action Counters Terrorism (ACT) website.
+- For more information on how to play your part in helping to tackle the terrorist threat facing the UK visit the Action Counters Terrorism Early website or the Action Counters Terrorism (ACT) website.